usnistgov/zero-trust-architecture/_sources/VolumeC/HowTo-E1B1.rst

 Installation and Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For this implementation we used a Standalone Sentry installation on-premises.
-For the latest Sentry installation instructions, select the appropriate version of the *Standalone Sentry On-Premises Installation Guide* at https://www.ivanti.com/support/product-documentation.
+For the latest Sentry installation instructions, select the appropriate version of the `Standalone Sentry On-Premises Installation Guide <https://www.ivanti.com/support/product-documentation>`__.

 Next, create a profile for Standalone Sentry in the Ivanti Neurons for UEM console.
 For information on how to create a profile for Standalone Sentry and configure Standalone Sentry for ActiveSync and AppTunnel, see the `Sentry Guide for Cloud <https://help.ivanti.com/mi/help/en_us/SNTRY/9.x/gdcl/LandingPage.htm>`__.
 For the latest Sentry installation instructions, click on Sentry, then select the appropriate version of the Standalone Sentry On-Premises Installation Guide.